Scripting with CAN Bus Debugger

 Description

 Pops the next frame from the device's receive FIFO.
-The device can queue up to 256 frames in the FIFO.
-If the FIFO is full, frames will not be
+The device can hold up to 256 frames in the FIFO.
+If the FIFO is full, incoming frames are dropped until space becomes available.
+On higher-speed buses, consider using the cbd_rx_filter family of functions.

-- None.
+None.

 cbd_rx_clear()